vinceimbat/vinceimbat/content/My strategy for sharing.md

 # Weekly

-Every Monday, I perform [[thoughts/my weekly review routine]].
+Every Monday, I perform [[my weekly review routine]].
 I simply review my daily reports and aggregate them to create a weekly report.
 I won't share this report though as I don't want to be pressured to produce a publishable artifact every week.
 In addition, I also don't want to be pressured to make progress every week.
 Progress will be done, but I don't want to be pressured to make it.

 # Monthly